icedragon668/Restart/README.md

     some other SQL keywords/commands are LIMIT and MINUS or EXCEPT.
 MINUS is interesting because it looks for what's not in 2 queries.

+    the Inline View is very interesting. it essentially creates a temporay table to be referenced, thus cutting down the need for extra tables

 ### Next: unit06